 *Adriano Espaillat was born on this date in 1954.
 He is an Afro Dominican American politician and community advocate.

-He chaired the Black, Puerto Rican, Hispanic & Asian Legislative Caucus, and committees on small businesses and children & families.
-After a number of assaults and murders against livery cab drivers in 2000 that left over 10 dead, Espaillat passed legislation strengthening penalties for violent crimes against livery drivers and enabling their families to receive New York State Crime Victims Board funding.
+He chaired the Black, Puerto Rican, Hispanic & Asian Legislative Caucus and committees on small businesses, children & families.
+After several assaults and murders against livery cab drivers in 2000 that left over ten dead, Espaillat passed legislation strengthening penalties for violent crimes against livery drivers and enabling their families to receive New York State Crime Victims Board funding.
 Livery cabs work in less affluent neighborhoods of New York that typically lack access to yellow cabs.

-Also while in the Assembly, Espaillat was a vocal advocate for tenants, consumers, veterans, immigrants, and local businesses.
+Also, Espaillat was a vocal advocate for tenants, consumers, veterans, immigrants, and local businesses while in the Assembly.
 He passed laws encouraging the construction and preservation of affordable housing, giving low-income daycare workers the right to organize and obtain health care, and sponsored measures to improve hospital translation services.
-He also established a higher education scholarship fund for relatives of the victims of American Airlines Flight 587.
+He also established a higher education scholarship fund for relatives of American Airlines Flight 587 victims.
 Despite national Republican and conservative criticism, Espaillat strongly supported efforts in 2007 to allow undocumented immigrants to obtain driver’s licenses.